God is dead: Hegel

 Contemporary historians believe that 19th-century German idealist philosophers, especially those associated with Georg Wilhelm Friedrich Hegel, are responsible for removing the specifically Christian resonance of the phrase relating to the death of Jesus Christ and associating it with secular philosophical and sociological theories.

 Although the statement and its meaning are attributed to Nietzsche, Hegel had discussed the concept of the death of God in his Phenomenology of Spirit, where he considers the death of God to "Not be seen as anything but an easily recognized part of the usual Christian cycle of redemption".
-Later on Hegel writes about the great pain of knowing that God is dead: "The pure concept, however, or infinity, as the abyss of nothingness in which all being sinks, must characterize the infinite pain, which previously was only in culture historically and as the feeling on which rests modern religion, the feeling that God Himself is dead, (the feeling which was uttered by Pascal, though only empirically, in his saying: Nature is such that it marks everywhere, both in and outside of man, a lost God), purely as a phase, but also as no more than just a phase, of the highest idea."
+Later on Hegel writes about the great pain of knowing that God is dead:

+In his Lectures on the Philosophy of Religion, Hegel wrote:

+For Jon Stewart, this statement of Hegel in his Lectures does not relate to a lapse of religious belief, rather Hegel interpets the sentence "God himself is dead" as "an important part of understanding the nature of the divine in the Christian religion".

 Hegel's student Richard Rothe, in his 1837 theological text Die Anfänge der christlichen Kirche und ihrer Verfassung, appears to be one of the first philosophers to associate the idea of a death of God with the sociological theory of secularization.

+Buddhist philosopher K. Satchidananda Murty wrote in 1973 that, coming across in the hymn of Johann von Rist, what Hegel described as "the cruel words", "the harsh utterance", namely, "God himself is dead", developed the theme of God's death according to whom, to one form of experience, God is dead.
+Murty continued that commenting on Kant's first Critique, Heinrich Heine who had purportedly influenced Nietzsche spoke of a dying God.
+Since Heine and Nietzsche the phrase Death of God became popular.

 Stirner

-German philosopher Max Stirner, whose influence on Nietzsche is debated, writes in his 1844 book The Ego and its Own that "the work of the Enlightenment, the vanquishing of God: they did not notice that man has killed God in order to become now - 'sole God on high'".
+German philosopher Max Stirner, whose influence on Nietzsche is debated, writes in his 1844 book The Ego and its Own that "the work of the Enlightenment, the vanquishing of God: they did not notice that man has killed God in order to become now – 'sole God on high'".

 Mainländer

 Before Nietzsche, the concept was popularized in philosophy by the German philosopher Philipp Mainländer.

 It was while reading Mainländer that Nietzsche explicitly writes to have parted ways with Schopenhauer.
 In Mainländer's more than 200 pages long criticism of Schopenhauer's metaphysics, he argues against one cosmic unity behind the world, and champions a real multiplicity of wills struggling with each other for existence.
-Yet, the interconnection and the unitary movement of the world, which are the reasons that lead philosophers to pantheism, are undeniable.
-They do indeed lead to a unity, but this may not be at the expense of a unity in the world that undermines the empirical reality of the world.
+Yet, he alleges, the interconnection and the unitary movement of the world, which are the reasons that lead philosophers to pantheism, are undeniable.
+They do indeed lead to a unity, says Mainländer, but this may not be at the expense of a unity in the world that undermines the empirical reality of the world.
 It is therefore declared to be dead.